AVSLab/basilisk/src/simulation/environment/eclipse/eclipse.rst

     * - sunInMsg
       - :ref:`SpicePlanetStateMsgPayload`
       - sun ephemeris input message name
-    * - vec:planetInMsgs
+    * - planetInMsgs
       - :ref:`SpicePlanetStateMsgPayload`
       - A vector of planet incoming state message names ordered by the sequence in which planet are added to the module
-    * - vec:positionInMsgs
+    * - positionInMsgs
       - :ref:`SCPlusStatesMsgPayload`
       - vector of msgs for each spacecraft position state for which to evaluate eclipse conditions
-    * - vec:eclipseOutMsgs
+    * - eclipseOutMsgs
       - :ref:`EclipseMsgPayload`
-      - vector of eclispe output msg names
+      - vector of eclipse output msg names

 Detailed Module Description